-It is very important to continue to file your sales tax returns until you have surrendered (turned in) your Certificate of Authority.
+It is very important to continue to file your sales tax returns until you discontinue your business.
 This is true even if you owe no tax.
-If you discontinue business and do not file a final tax return, or do not turn in your Certificate of Authority, we may bill you for penalties for failing to file tax returns, which could lead to other collection activities.
+If you discontinue business and do not file a final tax return, we may bill you for penalties for failing to file tax returns, which could lead to other collection activities.
 Following the rules set out in this bulletin will help you avoid this.
-For information about turning in your Certificate of Authority, see Tax Bulletin Amending or Surrendering a Certificate of Authority (TB-ST-25).
+For information about surrendering your Certificate of Authority, see Tax Bulletin Amending or Surrendering a Certificate of Authority (TB-ST-25).

 When to file a final return

-You must file a final return and surrender your Certificate of Authority if you:
+You must file a final return and surrender or destroy your Certificate of Authority if you: